-- 1. Nothing has come to our attention that causes us to believe that the Sumitomo Mitsui Banking Corporation Malaysia Berhad's operations, business, affairs and activities of the Islamic Banking for the financial year end 31 March 2023 involve any material Shariah non-compliance; and - 2.
-Based on the information provided to us, we hereby confirm that Sumitomo Mitsui Banking Corporation Malaysia Berhad's Islamic Banking business, operations and activities for the financial year ended 31 March 2023 are in conformity with the Shariah principles and requirements.
+- 1. Nothing has come to our attention that causes us to believe that the Sumitomo Mitsui Banking Corporation Malaysia Berhad's operations, business, affairs and activities of the Islamic Banking for the financial year ended 31 March 2024 involve any material Shariah non-compliance; and - 2.
+Based on the information provided to us, we hereby confirm that Sumitomo Mitsui Banking Corporation Malaysia Berhad's Islamic Banking business, operations and activities for the financial year ended 31 March 2024 are in conformity with the Shariah principles and requirements.

-Chairman of the Shariah Committee : [Signed]
+Chairman of the Shariah Committee Assoc.
+Prof. Dr. Abdul Manan bin Ismail : [Signed] Shariah Committee member Dr. Mohamad Rizal bin Mohamed Nor : [Signed] Shariah Committee member Wan Rizaidy bin W Mamat Saufi : [Signed]

-Assoc.
-Prof. Dr. Mushaddad bin Hasbullah

-Shariah Committee member : [Signed]

-Shariah Committee member : [Signed]